aimllifetime/vehicle_detection/writeup_template.md

 I tried various combinations of parameters and different color space.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. how a classifier is trained using selected features.

-I trained a linear SVM using...
+Following features are used for classifier feature extraction:
+* the HOG feature with the parameter: orient = 9, pix_per_cell = 8, cell_per_block = 2.
+* "ALL" three channel hog features are concatinated
+* color histogram is used with 32 bins
+* spatial feature is used with 32 bin for color distribution.

+Each image extracts above feature to form a single feature vector.

+For the car and non-car image, extract feature vector for each image. then use the standardScaler to normalize the feature before do the classifier training.
+The data is plit into 80% trainig and 20% validation.

+The classifier uses linear classifier.

+The accuracy is 0.9882

 ### Sliding Window Search